Can a Winding Up Petition Freeze my Company’s Bank Account?

 The very simple answer to that question is yes, and this can potentially have dire consequences for the company in question.
 However, there is a time delay between the issuing of a winding up petition and the accounts being frozen.
 That means, if you intend to pay or dispute the debt the petition relates to, you must act immediately.

-Why are company accounts frozen?
+Why does a Winding up Petition get the company accounts frozen?

 Company accounts are usually frozen as soon as a bank finds out that a winding up petition has been issued against one of its account holders.
 The winding up petition must be advertised by the petitioner in The Gazette seven days (or more) after the petition has been served.
 This makes it available for public view and alerts the banks, which regularly check The Gazette, to the existence of the petition.